-The Brazilian Compound Library (BraCoLi) is a novel virtual library of manually curated compounds developed by Brazilian research groups to support further computer-aided drug design works.
+The Brazilian Compound Library (BraCoLi) is a novel open access and manually curated electronic library of compounds developed by Brazilian research groups to support further computer-aided drug design works.
 Herein, the first version of the database is described comprising 1,176 compounds.
-Also, the chemical diversity and drug-like profile of BraCoLi were defined to analyze its chemical space.
+Also, the chemical diversity and drug-like profiles of BraCoLi were defined to analyze its chemical space.
 A significant amount of the compounds fitted Lipinski and Veber's rules, alongside other drug-likeness properties.
-Principal component analysis showed that BraCoLi is similar to other databases (FDA-approved drugs and NuBBE{DB}) regarding structural and physicochemical patterns.
-Finally, a scaffold analysis showed that BraCoLi presents several privileged chemical skeletons with great diversity.
+A comparison using principal component analysis showed that BraCoLi is similar to other databases (FDA-approved drugs and NuBBEDB) regarding structural and physicochemical patterns.
+Furthermore, a scaffold analysis showed that BraCoLi presents several privileged chemical skeletons with great diversity.
+Despite the similar distribution in the structural and physicochemical spaces, similarity analysis indicated that compounds present in the BraCoLi are generally different from the two other databases showing an interesting innovative aspect, which is a desirable feature for novel drug design purposes.

-Keywords: drug design, database, chemical library, medicinal chemistry, cheminformatics.
+Keywords: BraCoLi, drug design, database, chemical library, medicinal chemistry, cheminformatics.